 If you love herbal teas you will love olive leaf tea.

-About olive leaf
+About olive leaf and its uses

 Olive leaf is the leaf of the olive tree but it’s not a well-known part of an olive harvest.
 Olives and olive oil are extensively used across Mediterranean – extra-virgin olive oil is well known for its health benefits, but what about olive leaves?